 LC’s have in-depth training that helps you and your baby during this time.
-Guiding you with their knowledgeable power and support that only comes from passionate people wanting to help mothers and their babies.
+Guiding you with their knowledgeable power and support that only comes from passionate people wanting to help parents and their babies.
 Their mission is to make sure you have a good breastfeeding experience and get to the bottom of any issues you may be having that are making it harder.

 We recommend working with international board-certified lactation consultants (IBCLC).
 These professionals have strict education requirements — including 90 hours of training and between 300-1,000 hours of clinical experience.
 That’s a lot of boobs and babies, people!